SumoLogic/sumologic-solution-templates/azure-collection-terraform/README.md

 # Azure Collection Terraform Module

-Terraform module for automated log and metrics collection from Azure resources to Sumo Logic using EventHubs.
+Terraform module for automated log and metrics collection from Azure resources to Sumo Logic.

 ## Overview